 RTA vaping, which technically encompasses all types of rebuildable tanks, has remained true to a specific construction system despite the development of new ones.
 RTAs feature a deck that is either in the middle of the tank or underneath it, and they have a chimney and bell system that extends all the way to the drip tip.
 The RTA construction is distinguished from others by its distinctive chimney and bell systems.
 The deck is encircled and enclosed by the bell, which isolates it from the juice and creates a vacuum inside the tank that supplies the wick with fuel.
 For greater power vaping, this results in a far more effective wicking mechanism, and the chimney produces a concentrated vapor stream, which improves vape flavor.

 Despite being a relatively recent innovation, the RDTA is dominating the vaping industry.
 The abbreviation RDTA refers to a rebuildable drip tank atomizer.
-It has been regarded as the greatest option because it combines an RDA’s functionality with an RTA’s capacity.
-It shows how an RDA’s deck was constructed.
+It has been regarded as the greatest option because it combines an RDA’s functionality with an RTA’s capacity, and shows how an RDA’s deck was constructed.
 It has moved on to become one of the most in-demand tanks because of its various storage capacity, ability to produce clouds, and flavorful experience.

 In a normal Rebuildable Dripping Tank Atomizer, you might be able to see an RTA perched on top of an RDA if you look closely.
 An RDTA basically makes use of its deck to drip liquid on the wicking material after storing the e-liquid in a tank (thus the capacity of an RTA) (hence the working features of an RDA).